-The following are the requirements for entering the writing, photojournalism, radio, television and/or multimedia competitions:
+The following are the requirements for entering the writing, photojournalism, audio, television and/or multimedia competitions:

 - Only member colleges and universities of the Association of Schools of Journalism and Mass

 Communications (ASJMC) with accredited undergraduate journalism-mass communication programs, and located in the United States or its possessions, are eligible to participate.
 See a list of accredited schools here.

 - No more than two entrants from each university may enter each competition except in the Multimedia IV – Team Competition and the new Team Investigative Reporting competition.

 - Each participating school selects the two entrants per competition who are eligible to enter.

-- Students who participate in the writing, radio, television and/or multimedia competitions must be duly
+- Students who participate in the writing, audio, television and/or multimedia competitions must be duly

 enrolled, undergraduate majors in the accredited unit at the time the entry is published, aired or posted.
 An exception is made for photo entrants who may be from outside of the accredited unit.